hayhaydayjay/hayhaydayjay.github.io/README.md

   e) commit after every change instead of every so often

---DELIVERABLES--
+---DELIVERABLES--_

 USER STORIES

-As a customer
-I want to see what flavors are available
-So that I can order quick and efficiently
+As a customer, I want to see what flavors are available so that I can order quick and efficiently.

-As a store owner
-I want to have a user-friendly website
-So customers can navigate easily through the different pages
+As a store owner, I want to have a user-friendly website so customers can navigate easily through the different pages.

-As a visitor
-I want to locate contact information for the business So I can contact them for potential business in the near future
+As a visitor, I want to locate contact information for the business so I can contact them for potential business in the near future.

 WIREFRAMES